Detailed and easy elaboration of Wall Wash Test (WWT) on Chemical tankers (with Videos)

 PERMANGANATE(KMNO4) TIME TEST (PTT)

-PTT is one of the other usual tests we used to do prior to loading clean chemicals.
+PTT is one of the other WWT, which test we do prior loading clean chemicals.
 Immediately after HC, we do this test.
 PTT test detects all inhibited chemicals.
-To do PTT we need KMNO4 (Potassium permanganate) Solution, nowadays it is readily available in the tanker market with 1 year of validity.
+To do PTT we need KMNO4 (Potassium permanganate) Solution, nowadays it is readily available in the tanker market with 1-5 year of validity.
 Keep the solutions in a dark area/brown bottle.

 PTT Result – onboard a Chemical Tanker.